aath0/AlgorithmsNeuroscience/README.md

-# Open Educational Resources for Algorithmic Decision-Making in Neuroscience
+# Open Resources for Algorithmic Decision-Making in Neuroscience

 ### Welcome! :confetti_ball: